 - Develop an occupancy plan for residence halls to mitigate the risk of COVID-19 transmission.
-This plan should be completed in coordination with university emergency management, university health professionals, and county public health officials. - Follow campus cleaning procedures for all common areas (e.g. shared restrooms, study areas, laundry rooms, vending machines, etc.), with special attention to hightouch surfaces. - Conduct training on public health measures and signs/symptoms of COVID-19 for all live-in professionals, graduate hall directors, residence advisors, and others in similar roles. - Develop a plan, including but not limited to signage and traffic flow markings, to promote social distancing in high occupancy or confined areas within residence halls (e.g. elevators, stairs, and entrances). - Re-configure seating in common areas to ensure proper social distancing. - Build a "welcome back to campus" plan that establishes staggered move-in dates/times, promotes social distancing, and accommodates smaller group orientation sessions. - Develop a plan to address any relevant quarantine or health-related requirements for out-of-state students returning to residence halls.
-This plan should align with statewide requirements and be completed in coordination with university emergency management, university health professionals, and county public health officials. - Develop a plan for the quarantine and isolation of campus residents awaiting COVID-19 test results, after testing positive for COVID-19, or when directed to quarantine by public health officials.
-Whether on campus or off campus, isolation rooms should: - Be physically separated from other residential student rooms - Have private bathroom facilities and be stocked with a thermometer, sanitizing wipes, tissues, soap, hand sanitizer, and toiletries. - Where possible, make accessible addition equipment for monitoring vital signs (e.g. pulse oximeters). - Be pre-identified and available to accommodate an increase in need. - Be accessible for food delivery from campus food service or other arranged delivery. - Have connectivity that allows students to continue academic study through remote access whenever possible.
+This plan should be completed in coordination with university emergency management, university health professionals, and county public health officials. - Follow campus cleaning procedures for all common areas (e.g. shared restrooms, study areas, laundry rooms, vending machines, etc.), with special attention to high touch surfaces. - Conduct training on public health measures and signs/symptoms of COVID-19 for all live-in professionals, graduate hall directors, residence advisors, and others in similar roles at the beginning of the spring semester. - Limit residence hall access and visitors. - Develop a plan, including but not limited to signage and traffic flow markings, to promote social distancing in high occupancy or confined areas within residence halls (e.g. elevators, stairs, and entrances). - Reconfigure seating in common areas to ensure proper social distancing. - Build a "welcome back to campus" plan that establishes staggered move-in dates/times, promotes social distancing, and accommodates smaller group orientation sessions. - Develop a plan to address any relevant quarantine or health-related requirements for students returning to residence halls.
+This plan should align with statewide requirements and be completed in coordination with OCHE, university emergency management, university health professionals, and county public health officials. - Develop a plan for the quarantine and isolation of campus residents awaiting COVID-19 test results, after testing positive for COVID-19, or when directed to quarantine by public health officials.
+Whether on campus or off campus, isolation strategies should reflect advice and consultation from County Health Department plans.
+Campus isolation plans may include some or all the following elements: - Be physically separated from other residential student rooms. - Have private bathroom facilities and be stocked with a thermometer, sanitizing wipes, tissues, soap, hand sanitizer, and toiletries. - Where possible, make accessible addition equipment for monitoring vital signs (e.g. pulse oximeters). - Be pre-identified and available to accommodate an increase in need. - Be accessible for food delivery from campus food service or other arranged delivery. - Have connectivity that allows students to continue academic study through remote access whenever possible.

-- Consider plans to limit residence hall access and visitation policies. - Consider travel limitations for students that resemble those for employees (for both school-related travel and personal travel). - Consider alternate living arrangements for students who self-identify as having significant health issues and/or as immuno-compromised. - Consider adjusting desk operations in residence halls to reduce contact/touch, such as package delivery, mail distribution, etc. - Consider a training program for residential staff that focuses on how to manage conflicts between students over adherence to COVID-19 protocols, and what to do if someone tests positive for COVID-19.
+- Consider alternate living arrangements for students who self-identify as having significant health issues and/or as immuno-compromised. - Consider adjusting desk operations in residence halls to reduce contact/touch, such as package delivery, mail distribution, etc. - Consider a training program for residential staff that focuses on how to manage conflicts between students over adherence to COVID-19 protocols and what to do if someone tests positive for COVID-19.